madebykind/madebykind-v3/content/work/papyrus-strategy.md

 style: subproject

 # Content
+heading: Reframing young suicide prevention
-heading: Discovery, internal communications and interim leadership support
+preheading: Discovery, internal communications and interim leadership support
 author: michelle
 intro: "<p>When Papyrus came to us, they thought they needed a new website.
 And honestly, that's not an unusual starting point, a lot of organisations arrive at a digital project because something feels off about their online presence, and a website feels like the most visible place to fix it.
 What they don't always realise, until you start digging, is that the digital problem is usually a symptom of something deeper.</p><p>That's what we found with Papyrus.</p>"